clubajax/base-component/README.md

 Q. I get this error on build: `Error: Couldn't find preset "latest" relative to directory ".../node_modules/@clubajax/base-component"`

 A. Babel is not set up correctly.
-Try installing `babel-preset-latest` to your package.
+Try installing `@babel/preset-env` to your package.

 ## Developing

 Clone the repository with your generic clone commands as a standalone repository or submodule.

-	git clone git://github.com/clubajax/BaseComponent.git
+	git clone git://github.com/clubajax/base-component.git

-To run the tests in `tests/test-v1.html`, start the webpack build and webpack-dev-server:
+To run the tests in `tests/test.html`, start the webpack build and webpack-dev-server:

-    npm start
+    yarn start

 To run the webpack build for distribution to be accessed by `tests/test-dist.html`:

-    npm run deploy
+    yarn deploy

 A "globalized" version can be built and accessed with `tests/globalES6.html`.
 This converts the ES6 `import` and `export` into window globals, but otherwise leaves the remaining code as ES6.
-This way the code can be run in Chrome natively, and in Firefox and Edge with the webcomponents shim. `import` and `export` and not yet a specification standard and are not yet supported in any browers (although it is closest in Edge).
+This way the code can be run in Chrome natively, and in Firefox and Edge with the webcomponents shim.

-    npm run globalize
+    yarn globalize

 ## Resources

 [webreflection](https://www.webreflection.co.uk/blog/2016/08/21/custom-elements-v1)